nysa-ginu/TensorFlow_HousePricePredicition/README.md

 # TensorFlow_HousePricePredicition
-This is a project where we predict House Prices using TensorFlow.
+This is a project where we predict House Prices using TensorFlow, sklearn and Multiple Regression.